adamalsalman75/mcp/sample-server-http/README.md

 # Sample Server HTTP

 This module is a Spring Boot application that implements a Model Context Protocol (MCP) server using HTTP and Server-Sent Events (SSE) for communication.
-It provides tools and services that can be accessed by MCP clients.
+It provides a BookService as a tool that can be accessed by MCP clients.

 ## Features